If one does not know to which port one is sailing, no wind is favourable - Lucius Annaeus Seneca.

 Let’s be realistic, you aren’t going to be motivated to pursue your goals every single day, and you aren’t going to figure everything out on your own.
 Your motivation will fail you at some point, and you are probably going to make some super silly totally avoidable mistakes.
 It’s part of being human.
 Factor this into your yearly planning by joining some like minded support groups.
 The more regular the groups get together, the more open and sharing, the more accessible the better.
 At The Coaching Room we have monthly practice groups where a whole community of people interested in NLP and/or Coaching get together to practice and learn more about the skills.
 What community can you join?

-6. Get a mentor/s who embody your intentions and will give you the honest feedback you need.
+6. Get a mentor/Coach who embody your intentions and will give you the honest feedback you need

 These can be paid/unpaid realities, and either is fine.
-I have two people who have mentored me throughout my journey as budding coach to managing partner and I didn’t pay them anything.
-You probably have some key individuals in your sphere whom you could ask to be mentored by.
+I have had 10+ people who have coached/mentored me throughout my journey from a budding coach to Managing Partner.
+You probably have some key individuals in your sphere whom you could ask to be mentored/coached by.

-Whether it’s informal unpaid or formal and paid the key variable is finding people whom walk the talk and embody the skills, attitude and capabilities you want to embody and whom can guide you.
+Whether it’s informal unpaid or formal or paid, the key variable is finding people who walk the talk and embody the skills, attitude, and capabilities you want to embody and who can guide you.

 “Only a fool learns from his own mistakes.
 The wise man learns from the mistakes of others.”